Namaste! I'm Ling Acott, Mindful Movement Teacher and Retreats Leader.

 My yoga and meditation practice opened my eyes and heart and heightened my awareness of our interdependencies - self - community - animals - plants - nature - planet.
 It also brought me to my vocation, to be an advocate, a teacher, a guide, to provide the compass to others who are looking for the path to greater consciousness and to taking actions to heal their relationships with themselves, with others, and with the environment.

 One of the most direct way to appreciate interdependence is when we are in awe of nature and reminded that we co-exist with many others within the ecosystem.
 Amidst the glass and steel efficiency of cities, there is a strong innate desire for (re-)connection with nature and a slower more organic rhythm.
 I started the Outta Hatha project in 2013 in response to this, bringing people to enjoy the fresh air and open skies with yoga and meditation on the waterfront.
-This project is going stronger than ever.
+I love this project.

-With New York my new home, I facilitate urban retreats, and teach workshops on mindfulness and other mind-body techniques to retreat and restore while in the city.
-Some groups follow me to take 'time away from time' in mindful forest retreats, where we delight in play, inquiry, and switch from cognition to primal awareness in nature.
-On longer destination retreats, I work with participants on True Passion coaching journeys, to heed their calling and live a life of synchronicity and flow.
+Currently, I am based in New York and I facilitate urban retreats, teach workshops on mindfulness and other mind-body techniques to retreat and restore while in the city.
+Some groups follow me to take 'time away from time' in mindful forest retreats, where we delight in play, inquiry, and primal awareness in nature.
+On longer destination retreats, I work with participants on coaching journeys, to heed their calling and live a life of synchronicity and flow.

 working towards your highest potential is the main act